 What Sustainable Swag Really Means (And What It Doesn’t)

 The fastest way to get sustainability wrong is to shop first and justify later.
 Most companies already have environmental, social, or governance commitments in place.
 Your merch should reinforce those, not undermine them.
+Ask a few grounding questions:- Are you prioritizing waste reduction or material innovation?

 - Do you have supplier or labor standards that matter?